51 Mostly Used Math and Trig Functions in Excel

 Argument Required/Optional Explanation

 function_num Required A number 1 to 19 specifies which function to use.
-See the function_num table given below to know the functions.
+See the function_num table given below for the functions.

 options Required A number, between 0 and 7, determines which values to be ignored in the calculation of the function.
-See the options table given below to know the values.
+See the options table given below for the values.

 • Return Parameter: